-The unique relationship between Claremont Graduate University and the five Claremont Colleges allows students to earn graduate-level credit during their senior undergraduate year.
-The accelerated program is designed to allow undergraduate students to begin work toward the master’s requirements simultaneously with the completion of their undergraduate degrees.
+The unique relationship between Claremont Graduate University and the five Claremont Colleges* allows students to earn graduate-level credit during their senior undergraduate year.
+The Graduate Scholars Program is designed to allow undergraduate students to begin work toward the master’s requirements simultaneously with the completion of their undergraduate degrees.

 Regardless of your career path, a graduate degree can open many doors and enhance professional options.

-- Earn an MA, MS, MPH, or a California Preliminary Teaching Credential on an accelerated timeline
+- Earn an MA, MS, MBA, MPH, or a California Preliminary Teaching Credential on an accelerated timeline

-- Save as much as a semester’s worth of tuition—and a year of study
+- Save as much as a semester’s worth of tuition

 - Maintain continuity with faculty and research facilities